Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Anthony Rodriguez almost 4 years ago
+Anthony Rodriguez over 4 years ago

 More money will not fix the problems with Phoenix PD, 2018’s deadliest police force in the country.
 The additional $25 million proposed for police should not be approved.
 Further, money should be reallocated from PD’s budget to community programs and social services that will have a more positive impact on the city.